 Arrive in Longyearbyen, the administrative capital of the Spitsbergen archipelago of which West Spitsbergen is the largest island.
 Before embarking there is an opportunity to stroll around this former mining town, whose parish church and Polar Museum are well worth visiting, while in the surrounding area of Longyearbyen.
 In the early evening the ship will sail out of Isfjorden.

 We sail through Beverleysundet named by Parry in 1827 and also sailed by the Swedish-Russian Arc-of-Meridian Expedition in 1898.
 Today we will reach our northernmost point at Phippsøya, in the Seven Islands north of Nordaustlandet.
 Here we will be at 81 degrees north, just 540 miles from the geographic North Pole.
-Polar bears inhabit this region, along with ivory gulls.
+Polar Bear inhabit this region, along with Walrus and Ivory Gull.

 We push east to reach the area of Nordaustlandet, where the Nobile expedition drifted around in 1928 and where the Italian Sora tried to come to the rescue.
 There we hope to get to Alpinøya, reached by Sora in 1928, and then to the mouth of Finn Malmgrenfjord, and Albertinibukta and to climb Soraberget (205 M) from where we have a fantastic view on the ice-cap of Nordaustlandet.
 Alternatively we will land at Storøya, where again we may meet a group of Walrus.